Foods That Fight Pain

 Good for: Inflamed joints and troubled tummies

-Studies show that 200 milligrams of caffeine—about the amount in 16 ounces of brewed coffee—provides relief from headaches, including migraines.
-But keep in mind that relying on caffeine long-term can backfire, since habitual coffee drinkers usually suffer withdrawal headaches when they cut back on the caffeine, but there's nothing unhealthy about having a daily cup or two.
+Studies show that 200 milligrams of caffeine-about the amount in 16 ounces of brewed coffee-provides relief from headaches, including migraines.
+If you don't want to be an everyday coffee drinker, that strategy may backfire.
+Regular coffee drinkers usually suffer withdrawal headaches when they cut back on the caffeine, but there's nothing unhealthy about having a daily cup or two.

 Good for: Sore throat